-The CPA, proposed to be located west of the existing CUP on the west side of Hebert York Lane, would include a 20,000 square foot facility that will provide capacity for five 3,000 ton chillers, associated condenser pumps, electrical distribution equipment and accessories.
-The project would also include approximately 32,000 square feet of exterior space to accommodate up to five cooling towers and one thermal energy storage (TES) tank, access and maintenance vehicle parking.
+The proposed CPA, located west of the existing CUP on the west side of Hebert York Lane, will include a 20,000 square foot facility that will provide capacity for five 3,000 ton chillers, associated condenser pumps, electrical distribution equipment and accessories.
+The project would also include approximately 27,000 square feet of exterior space to accommodate up to five cooling towers and one thermal energy storage (TES) tank.

 The CPA will be phased in over time as chiller capacity increases on campus.
-It is anticipated that the CPA project will initially install two 3,000 ton chillers, associated condenser pumps, two cooling towers and provide provision for future projects.
-The project's 6,000 ton cooling capacity would support near-term projects while providing spare capacity for future projects.
+It is antcipated that the CPA project will initially install two 3,000 ton chillers, associated condenser pumps, two cooling towers and provide provision for future projects.
+The project's 6,000 ton cooling capacity to support near-term projects while providing spare capacity for future projects.

-The CPA project would also include: off-site utility work to provide chiller and high temp water piping to Future College (south of Revelle College), connecting chilled water piping to the existing chilled water loop, and connecting the control to the existing CUP for monitoring.
-Medium voltage electrical and other utilities would also be connected to the new CPA.
+The CPA project will also include: off-site utility work to provide chiller and high temp water piping to Future College (south of Revelle College), connecting chilled water piping to the existing chilled water loop, and connecting the control to the existing CUP for monitoring.
+Medium voltage electrical and other utilities will also be connected to the new CPA.
 Construction staging will occur on the project site, which may include part of the parking lot in the CUP.